 - 1. The application must be made to the CAA by an Organisation approved under BCAR A8-25.
 Additionally, the application must be supported by an acceptable organisation. - 2.
-The total life for each pyrotechnic component prior to the application for the life extension must not have been exceeded by 9 years. - 3.
-Each pyrotechnic component must be inspected in accordance with a documented in programme to assess its integrity and indications of age-related degradation. - Such a programme must be developed by an Organisation approved 4. and an acceptable organisation, which is an organisation that AA side having appropriate expertise in the design, analysis and testing of py techr defined in the Definitions section above.
-The programme must include a amini √ısual ım d radiographic inspection, and criteria for determining from the inspection esults ether 1 fe extension is appropriate. - 5.
-The aircraft operator's Organisation Control Market (OCM) as the aircraft maintenance programme must clearly identify the life status of the pyrotechnic components installed, including the date from which the total life was e eeded.
-The OCM must clearly identify the risks presented to the aircraft occupant(s) by AAES the pyrotechnic components which exceed the total life.
-This information must be program. - 6.
-Type specific military operations procedure to be allowed by the aircraft occupant(s) in the event of an AAES failure or malfuration to be available and must be presented or referenced in the OCM.
+The total life for each pyrotechnic component prior to the application for the life extension must not have been exceeded by 10 years. - 3.
+Each pyrotechnic component must be inspected in accordance with a documented inspection programme to assess its integrity and indications of age-related degradation. - 4.
+Such a programme must be developed by an Organisation approved under BCAR A8-23/A8-24 and an acceptable organisation, which is an organisation that CAA considers as having appropriate expertise in the design, analysis and testing of pyrotechnics as defined in the Definitions section above.
+The programme must include, as a minimum, visual and radiographic inspection, and criteria for determining from the inspection results whether a life extension is appropriate. - 5.
+The aircraft operator's Organisation Control Manual (OCM) and the aircraft maintenance programme must clearly identify the life status of the pyrotechnic components installed, including the date from which the total life was exceeded.
+The OCM must clearly identify the risks presented to the aircraft occupant(s) by AAES with pyrotechnic components which exceed the total life.
+This information must be presented in an Annex to the OCM. - 6.
+Type specific military operations procedures to be followed by the aircraft occupant(s) in the event of an AAES failure or malfunction must be available and must be presented or referenced in the OCM.

-Note: If no approved procedure ist, a cations for life extension will not be accepted.
+Note: If no approved procedures exist, applications for life extension will not be accepted.

-- 7. The aircraft occupant(s) menube suitably trained on emergency egress in the event of an AAES failure or malfunction of the exticular aircraft flown and this training must correspond with the procedures refreed to paragraph 6 above.
-Evidence of completed aircrew training must be presented or reserved in a OCM. - 8.
-The relevant station(s) of the OCM, together with copies of the procedures referenced at paragraph 6 must be need to the CAA for acceptance. - 9.
-No flight must take place unless the aircraft occupant(s) have signed a declaration cknowledging the life status of the AAES pyrotechnic components and awareness and eptance the associated risks.
-An example declaration must be presented in an Annex to the - Life extensions granted under this part will be valid for a period not exceeding 12 months from the effective date of this MPD.
+- 7. The aircraft occupant(s) must be suitably trained on emergency egress in the event of an AAES failure or malfunction for the particular aircraft flown and this training must correspond with the procedures referenced in paragraph 6 above.
+Evidence of completed aircrew training must be presented or referenced in the OCM. - 8.
+The relevant section(s) of the OCM, together with copies of the procedures referenced at paragraph 6 must be presented to the CAA for acceptance. - 9.
+No flight must take place unless the aircraft occupant(s) have signed a declaration acknowledging the life status of the AAES pyrotechnic components and awareness and acceptance of the associated risks.
+An example declaration must be presented in an Annex to the OCM. - 10.
+Life extensions granted under this part will be valid for a period not exceeding 12 months from the effective date of this MPD.